 To become a Certified Public Accountant (CPA) in Massachusetts, specific eligibility requirements must be met beyond those of the national minimums.
 The Massachusetts Board of Public Accountancy has a website describing these requirements, with links to the relevant statutes, contacts, and in many cases, downloadable and electronic submittable forms for CPA applicants.

 In Massachusetts, the person applying to become a CPA must have a bachelor’s degree in Accounting with 150 educational hours from an accredited post-secondary school.
-This means that in addition to the 120 hours a bachelor’s degree offers, applicants must obtain an additional thirty hours of upper division coursework in accounting or business.
+This means that in addition to the 120 hours a bachelor’s degree offers, applicants must obtain an additional thirty hours of upper-division coursework in accounting or business, typically in a master’s program, or graduate certificate program.
 Unique to Massachusetts, applicants must have completed 21-semester units in accounting courses including financial accounting, cost accounting, auditing, and taxation.
 They must also have completed 9-semester units in business courses including business law, finance and information systems.

 Applicants must have completed all the requirements for the bachelor’s degree before you may sit for the exam, but applicants can sit for the exam before all 150 required hours of study are finished.